vahidAK/PatMat/README.md

                         phased variants are very sparce.
 File must be sorted and indexed using tabix.
   --whatshap_block WHATSHAP_BLOCK, -wb WHATSHAP_BLOCK
                         Path to the WhatsHap block file.
-This file can becreated using whatshap stats command.
-File must beconverted to a bed format with chromosome start end in the first three columns (First row must be header).
-                        If no block file is given then the assumption is that the last part after : sign in the 10th column is the phase set (PS) name and blocks will be calculated internaly.
+This file can be created using whatshap stats command.
+File must be converted to a bed format with chromosome start end in the first three columns (First row must be header).
+If no block file is given then the assumption is that the last part after : sign in the 10th column is the phase set (PS) name and blocks will be calculated internally.
   --black_list BLACK_LIST, -bl BLACK_LIST
                         List of regions to ignore phased varinats at them.
                         Three first columns must be chromosome start end.
 If